deanpost/deanpost/README.md

 # Hello!
 Welcome to my profile!
-I'm W1-F1 (@deanpost), a i program stuff mostly in HTML5, CSS3 and python.
+I'm W1-F1 (@deanpost), and i program stuff mostly in HTML5, CSS3 and python.

 I'm currently learning Javascript and Python.